Jonathan Michael Monson, owner of

 Try It Again

-When trying out new marketing tactics, even if you don’t get the results you’re looking for the first time, it might be worthwhile to try it again, because small tweaks can make a difference.
+, even if you don’t get the results you’re looking for the first time, it might be worthwhile to try it again, because small tweaks can make a difference.

 For instance, Monson didn’t realize, due to a small change in Facebook business pages, he no longer had the ability to turn off comments.
 Someone also questioned whether the post meant $50 or a $50 gift card.